Photo: Brendan McShane

 This is a wet extraction process in which contamination is removed and the soil is recycled into a secondary construction material.
 The extraction process is carried out through preliminary treatment, decontamination of the sandy fraction, washing of the coarse material such as rocks and gravel, process water treatment and treatment of the sludge fraction).
 The different stages of the soil washing process will be shown, starting with the intake of the contaminated soil and ending with the produced clean sand and gravel.
 The soil washing technique is especially suited to treat gravelly and sandy soils contaminated with heavy metals, cyanides and hydrocarbons.

 This technique boosts the natural degradation processes of contaminants in the soil.
 This treatment is suited to all types of soil (sandy to clay soils) contaminated with readily biodegradable organic compounds.
 Process parameters of bioremediation such as oxygen levels, nutrients, temperature and moisture content are optimised.
 The bioremediation will be demonstrated in one of the four available biobeds.

-Tour 9: In situ remediation project combining advanced remediation techniques
+Tour 9: Semi full-scale groundwater remediation project combining advanced in situ remediation techniques

 Contact: Karina Suy, Mourik

 Please wear sturdy shoes (other PPE will be provided)

 Please note: Registration only possible till Wednesday 22nd of May (because of access procedure at the Bayer site)

 Visit (about 1 till 1,5 hr) of an operational semi full-scale remediation of a large historical groundwater pollution of herbicides, biocides and related products present in 2 aquifers.